This is a PR framework for startups.

 Stage 3: Baseline Work

-Once you decide it’s time to move from Stage 2 to Stage 3, you’ll need to start thinking long-term about PR.
+Once you decide to move from Stage 2 to Stage 3, you must start thinking long-term about PR.
 After all, what you do every day will determine your PR success, not aggressive marketing activities every once in a while.

 Stage 4: Campaign Work